-Application requirements (including any supplement materials that may be necessary)
+- Music Application requirements (including any supplemental materials that may be necessary)

 Design, Studio Art, Visual Art Studies, and Art History

-An essay and portfolio will be required to apply to the above majors.
+An essay, portfolio, and letters of recommendation are required to apply to the above majors.
 Please contact the Exchange Advisor for a detailed description of application requirements.